 If a user does want to build the documentation, they will need to download the esmf module from the ESMF Source-Forge repository (see section 5.1.1.
 Latex and latex2html must be installed.

 To build documentation:

-'''

-qmake doc !
+gmake doc !
 Builds the manuals, including pdf and html.

-'''

-The resulting documentation files will be located in the top level directory \$ESMF DIR/doc
+The resulting documentation files will be located in the top level directory \$ESMF_DIR/doc been built successfully following the procedure outlined above.

 8.8 Installing the ESMF